7 Surprising Principles to Designing a Healthy Diet That Works

 **Q: Why do most diets fail?**

 A: Many diets fail because they impose strict restrictions that lead to frustration and disengagement.
-Studies have shown that nearly 70% of dieters regain weight within a year, indicating a need for more flexible and personalized approaches.
+It’s crucial to adopt a more flexible and enjoyable approach to eating.

 Recommended Tools